Description

 Risk and Exploitability

-The CVSS score is not available, and the EPSS score is not listed, so the quantitative mean time between attacks is unknown.
+The CVSS score of 7.0 indicates high severity, and the EPSS score is not listed, so the quantitative mean time between attacks remains unknown.
 The vulnerability is not listed in the CISA KEV catalog.
 However, the flaw allows memory corruption in kernel space, which is a high‑risk condition for an attacker with the ability to provide malicious input to AF_ALG or a related interface.
 The lack of a proactive validation step makes the attack surface significant, and the kernel’s privileged execution context could enable privilege escalation or full system compromise if successfully exploited.

 Remediation